How does Congregation Sharing work?

 New World Scheduler does not use Email or a Mail Server to share or transfer data.

-1. Email and a Mail Server is almost always not encrypted.
+1. Emails and Mail Servers is almost always not encrypted.
 All data is freely viewable.

 • For example, Gmail, Hotmail, Outlook do not use encryption